biering/decoupled/README.md

 # Swift Component

-> A collection of best practices to use views as components in Swift
+> a collection of best practices to load views and view controller component based in Swift